betaflight/betaflight.com/docs/wiki/getting-started/hardware/esc-firmware.md

 - Older ESCs support analog protocols like PWM, Oneshot, and Multishot, or hybrid protocols like Proshot.
 Analog protocols require two-point calibration, are susceptible to noise, and can only provide telemetry over an additional serial connection.
 This is not suitable for RPM filtering.
 - Betaflight is enhanced by the ability of modern ESCs to supply in-band telemetry back to the Flight Controller via the DShot protocol.
 - Using telemetry from ESC to FC in addition to the normal motor commands from FC to ESC is referred to as Bidirectional DShot.
 - Bidirectional DShot is different from bidirectional motor control.
-Bidirectional motor control allows the ESC to actively rotate the motors forward and backwards, with the 'off' position at centre stick, as in 3D Flight Mode.
+Bidirectional motor control allows the ESC to actively rotate the motors forward and backwards, with the 'off' position at center stick, as in 3D Flight Mode.
 Bidirectional motor control is not required for Bidirectional DShot telemetry.

 ## Bidirectional DShot Firmware